 Gold mineralization at Fire Creek occurs in steeply dipping epithermal veins within Tertiary basalt flows and intrusive rocks.
 The mineralized basaltic rocks are a suite of mafic, extrusive rocks associated with the regional north-northwest-trending NNR structural zone.
 The NNR system has been documented in multiple geophysical and geological studies and is distinguished as a linear magnetic anomaly approximately 30 miles wide that extends 190 miles south-southeast from the Oregon-Nevada border to central Nevada.
 The NNR originates from the McDermitt Caldera in northwest Nevada and is likely related to impingement of the Yellowstone hot-spot on continental crust.

-The deposit is a low-sulfidation epithermal deposit vertically-zoned within high-angle northwest striking structures, hosted in a mid-Miocene basalt package.
-Gold mineralization occurs as shallow structurally-controlled fault hosted gold mineralization in variably altered Tertiary basalts and as native gold in steeply dipping quartz-calcite veins or structures.
-A package of middle Miocene basalt and basaltic andesite flow has been cut by high-angle normal faults related to both Northern Nevada Rift (NNR) and Basin and Range extension that form grabens and half-grabens which are the structural controls for in the district.
+The mineral deposit is a low-sulfidation epithermal deposit vertically zoned within high-angle northwest striking structures, hosted in a mid-Miocene basalt package.
+Gold mineralization occurs as shallow structurally controlled fault hosted gold mineralization in variably altered Tertiary basalts and as native gold in steeply dipping quartz-calcite veins or structures.
+A package of middle Miocene basalt and basaltic andesite flows has been cut by high-angle normal faults related to both the Northern Nevada Rift and Basin and Range extension that form grabens and half-grabens which are the underlying structural controls in the district.

 High-grade gold mineralization has been delineated between approximately 4,900 feet and 5,700 feet AMSL and is open both up and down dip as well as along strike.
 Lower-grade gold mineralization occurs from the surface and mineralization is open at depth.
 Vein textures, gangue minerals, and alteration seen at Fire Creek are typical of low-sulfidation epithermal systems.
 Widespread propylitic alteration grades to argillic alteration proximal to veins and/or other structural fluid conduits.
 Low-grade gold mineralization is often spatially associated with the argillic alteration zone surrounding the high-grade gold.
 Mineralization that often occurs along discrete horizons within vein structures.
 An opaline silica cap is discontinuously preserved at surface above the main mineralization at Fire Creek.
 Mineralized faults near this opaline silica were targeted by early prospecting and later shallow drilling by previous operators in the 1980’s.